adamgligor/adamgligor.github.io/_posts/2022-07-01-book-art-of-action.md

 It's foremost a book about the history of the military strategy called `Auftragstaktik` developed starting from the end on 19th century in the Prussian empire, perfected by the germans during ww2 and later adopted in the doctrine of Nato and other armies.

-While many organizations struggle to various extend to make a large number of people work effectively towards a common goal, surprise ... the army already figured already a recipe for this two centuries ago.and since then tested, applied and refined it.
+While many organizations struggle to various extend to make a large number of people work effectively towards a common goal, surprise ... the army already figured already a recipe for this two centuries ago and since then tested, applied and refined it.

 War (same as the environment of the organizations) is a chaotic system, as such its future is not predictable.